-'Increase in livestock, fish stock, and crop losses as a result of the exacerbation of drought conditions may result in significant consequences for already strained business owners and communities.'
+General trends and likely / possible impacts related to drought 'Increase in livestock, fish stock, and crop losses as a result of the exacerbation of drought conditions may result in significant consequences for already strained business owners and communities.'
 'Substantial impacts to the agricultural community and wider sector are almost certain due to the impact of sustained elevated temperatures on crops, livestock, and the exacerbation of pre-existing drought conditions and underlying bushfire risk.'
 'Where the heatwave leads to extended periods of disruption and greater impacts to infrastructure, recovery costs for damage to infrastructure and non-supply periods are likely to be high.'
 Source: Queensland State Heatwave Risk Assessment (2021).
+"Will there be capacity to 'fill the cupboards' during the good seasons to provide for the hard seasons?"
+"Droughts lead to less production therefore less money and the flow on affect will continue to affect our small communities."
+"Closure of small towns due to unemployment."
+"Tougher operating conditions lead to financial demise of those unwilling or unable to adapt."
+"There will be diminished equity as the period between drought and rebuild horizon spans generations, not three to five year cycles."
 "Rural economies will contract without income sources which are 'drought proof'."

-"Need for rural industries that require little/less water... or those that use recycled water."
+"Need for rural industries that require little/less water or those that use recycled water."
+"Reduced agricultural productivity, reduced profitability, reduced standard of living, degradation of natural assets, reduced quality of life for people currently living in drought prone areas."
+"Spiralling rural debt will deflate the property market."
 "Higher prices at the supermarket."
+"There will be more volatility of markets."
+Local producers will pass on costs of drought to consumers - increased focus on export markets = higher local prices.